schwindelig/git2ai/README.md

 Takes the "--dirty" part from --git describe --always --dirty.
 Appends "-dirty" if dirty, otherwise empty.

 ## Usage
+### Installation
+- Build with VS
+- Copy git2ai.exe and CommandLine.dll to the a directory of your choice.
+- Call git2ai from cmd, pre-build command or whatever

 ### Parameters
  -g, --gitdir             Required.
 Path to .git directory